chrisweb/freeMusic.zone/README.md

 * recommendation, use a recommendation tool to create a discovery page per genre updated once a day, improvement create personal dicovery page based on user data (jamendo likes, facebook likes, ...)
 * song visualizer, use a script to calculate a track fourier transform or wave form, html5 canvas to visualize

+Next todos:
+a controller module that can be extends and is like the backbone view or backbone model modules views el should be extracted from template and then build upon this, then remove the main element from template

 -------------------

 To create the project I did: